- Location: New Mexico

 Dealer-related Information in New MexicoPage Overview

-In 2004, New Mexico's Used Car Lemon Law went into effect.
+On January 1, 2004, New Mexico's Used Car Lemon Law went into effect.
 This law requires used car dealers to provide a statutory warranty for every vehicle that drives off their lot―they are no longer allowed to sell a used car "as is."

 The warranty must last at least 500 miles or 15 days, whichever comes first.
 New cars in New Mexico have their own Lemon Law.